nishthaatharva/EFProject/README.md

 - The Repository Pattern is a layer that mediates between the domain and the data access layers.
 It's like a buffer that controls how data is accessed and manipulated.

 # Solid Principal:
--SOLID principles are particularly relevant for agile development, as they help create flexible, scalable, and easy to modify code.
+- SOLID principles are particularly relevant for agile development, as they help create flexible, scalable, and easy to modify code.
 Readable, reusable, maintainable and scalable code
--SOLID is a mnemonic device for 5 design principles of object-oriented programs (OOP) that result in readable, adaptable, and scalable code.
+- SOLID is a mnemonic device for 5 design principles of object-oriented programs (OOP) that result in readable, adaptable, and scalable code.
 SOLID can be applied to any OOP program.

 ## The 5 principles of SOLID are:
 Single-responsibility principle